jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 Sit on the patio (with heaters or fans as needed) or inside the 1911 brick-walled space, adorned with art and lanterns.
-Snap a pic with the bear statue for a shot at free food—ask your server for details.
+Snap a pic with the bear statue for a shot at free food.
+Ask your server for details.

 Dessert is a must, even if just to admire the platter.